eReuse/DeviceHubClient/README.md

     bower install bower.json
     ```
     This will install the dependencies of the project.
-4. If using apache, an example config is (will need to update with html5 mode):
+4. If using Apache 2, an example config is:
     ```
     <VirtualHost *:80>
         ServerName www.example.com